jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - A penny for your thoughts
 - A perfect storm
 - A shot in the arm
+- A silver bullet
+  - A simple solution to a complicated problem
 - A snowball effect
 - A snowball's chance in hell
   - To be very unlikely to succeed at something